If you are looking for the Best Baitcasting Reel it is the Lew’s Tournament MB Speed Spool Casting Reel

 Best Baitcasting Reel Buying Guide

-If you are familiar with bait-casting reels, feel free to skip ahead to the review section.
+If you are familiar with bait-casting reels, feel free to skip ahead to different sections in the guide.
 Since bait-casting is so often misunderstood, we wanted to paint a picture of this angling style for fishermen who are new to the game.

 Bait-casting reels consist of simple spinning pools.
 These reels are intended to sit on top of a casting rod.
 A bait-casting rod features topside line guides and a trigger handle.
 Many anglers opt for bait-casting rods because of their accurate and long-distance casting capabilities.